mandrasch/oerhoernchen20/README.md

 ## Technical background

-How was OER metadata obtained from https://oerbw.de and https://hoou.de?
+How was OER metadata obtained from https://oerbw.de, https://hoou.de and others?

+Mainly this is the same approach that Google and other search engines use: Discovering URLs by sitemap.xml file and crawl the pages (Google offers the https://search.google.com/search-console/about?hl=de to reindex pages and check if all pages were crawled correctly, I think thats smart for OER in the OpenWeb too)

 1. Get sitemap.xml file
 2. Search for url with specific paths, e.g. /render/ (OERBW/ZOERR) /materials/ (HOOU)